22nd Annual US HUPO Conference (Human Proteome Organization)

 Unsubscribe at any time.

-AFFINISEP AT HUPO 2025
+AFFINISEP AT US HUPO 2026

 Affinisep develops and manufactures from A to Z high quality and ready-to-use microelution BioSPEĀ® kits to simplify sample preparation in proteomics workflows and help you achieve highly reliable results.
 Our wide range of formats and capacities allow us to cover a broad range of needs, from a few samples processed manually, to high throughput processing of hundreds of samples in clinical studies.